Easiest 3-Day Osaka Itinerary If You’ve Never Visited

 Namba Yasaka Shrine

-Namba Yasaka Shrine stands out from other shrines in Osaka with a lion head stage, believed to swallow bad luck and bring good fortune.
+Namba Yasaka Shrine stands out from other shrines in Osaka with its lion head stage, believed to swallow bad luck and bring good fortune.

 Many visitors come here to pray for success, especially in business and academics.

-It’s about a 15-20 minute walk from Dotonbori, so I headed here before going that way.
+It’s about a 15-20 minute walk from Dotonbori, so I headed here before going there next.

 The shrine itself is small, so it’s a quick visit, but it’s free to enter and a unique stop to add.